 Advanced Certificate Program in Cultural Heritage Information Management (CHIM)

-The certificate is designed for those individuals possessing a master’s degree in related fields who work in libraries, archives, museums, historical societies, government, and other cultural memory institutions.
-The certificate program offers working professionals an opportunity to acquire and renew relevant skills for their career adjustment in the field of cultural heritage information management.
+The certificate is designed for those individuals possessing a master’s degree in a related field who work in libraries, archives, museums, historical societies, government, and other cultural memory institutions.
+The certificate program offers working professionals an opportunity to acquire and renew relevant skills for career adjustment in the field of cultural heritage information management.